jtouzy/swiftui-theme/README.md

 ## Motivations

+Developers do not like wasting time on repetitive, time-consuming tasks: for instance, implementing the same UI components again and again.
+This can be solved with a proper component librar, which will maintain consistency across the product and enhance code reusability and a result, development efficiency.

-Every app developer wants to not lose time designing an app.
-Once a component design is defined, it's a time-gainer to reuse it everywhere in the app.
-SwiftUI allows us to do it with basic components : APIs like `buttonStyle` allows us to define custom implementations of `ButtonStyle` protocol.
+SwiftUI allows us to do it with basic components: APIs like `buttonStyle` allow us to define custom implementations of the `ButtonStyle` protocol.
 And since iOS15, Apple introduced static accessors to define custom styles, such as `buttonStyle(.rounded)`.

-This library is widely inspired by those concepts, but allows developers to define styles on every components (even those which miss some native API for styling), in a grouped way, using a `Theme`.
-Colors, Fonts, Modifiers, everything is in a single place : Your own design system definition.
+This library is widely inspired by those concepts, but allows developers to define styles on every component (even those which miss some native API for styling), in a grouped way, using a `Theme`.
+Colors, Fonts, Modifiers, everything is in a single place: your own design system definition.

 Let's talk about that.